 About this guide

-This library research guide (LibGuide) is intended to help you find information using the library databases.
-We begin with sources for finding background information and general overview of a topic to sources for finding more focused information once you've narrowed your topic.
+This library research guide (LibGuide) is intended to help you find information for assignments using the library databases (mostly).
+The steps progress from finding a topic, to finding general information on a topic, to finding more specific information on a narrowed topic.

 I would love to know if you use this guide, if it's helpful, if you have suggestions!